 5. Role play how to respond to microaggressions

 As you talk about identity with children, they may share with you times that someone said something to them that was a microaggression.
-Perhaps “you run fast for a girl,” or to a multiracial child, “what are you?”
+Perhaps “you run fast for a girl,” or to a multiracial child, “what are you?” or “where are you really from?”

 It’s also important to practice what kids can say as a bystander if they see a microaggression happening.
 Even teaching kids to say something like “that’s not nice.
 It’s not ok to make fun of somebody for being who they are” is a good first step.